zharotiai/cf-ai-music-chatbot/README.md

-# 🎵 CF AI Music Chatbot
+# 🎵 AI Music Chatbot deployed on Cloudflare

 An **AI-powered music recommender app** built on **Cloudflare’s developer platform**.
 It allows users to chat naturally with an AI to get personalized music recommendations, powered by LLM reasoning and Cloudflare’s global infrastructure.